filipdanic/blogfolio/src/source/_posts/red-flags-on-your-resume.md

 ### Resumes are Full of Noise

-I’ve seen hundreds of CVs and many of them are so full of noise.
+I’ve seen hundreds of resumes and many of them are so full of noise.
 If you have under 5 years of experience, you can fit your resume to a single page.
 You might have to use a 2-column layout, but you can definitely do it.
 Even if you have 10+ years of experience, a single page is probably enough.

 We expect engineers to write clean, concise, well-structured code.
 The same goes for resumes.
 If you can’t get the point across in just one page, then you need to get back to the drawing board.